 Welcome to our Fall Flower Fairy Dress Tutorial – Part 2.
-In this post, we cover how we made the bodice for our dress.
-To view post 1 click here for our Fall Fairy Costume DIY Part 1.
-This gorgeous fall fairy dress is perfect for a Halloween fairy costume, a themed photoshoot, or a flower girl dress.
-For an autumn wedding or event, you can use fall flowers or leaves for an autumn palette.
-If you want to make the dress to use in the spring or summer, substitute the fall flowers for spring flowers or rose petals.
+In this post, we cover how to make a bodice for this flower dress.
+Be sure to also see part 1 of our DIY Fairy Costume.
+This gorgeous dress is perfect for a Halloween fairy costume, a themed photoshoot, or a flower girl dress.
+I’ve made this dress for a fall theme, but you can also use spring flowers or rose petals to make a spring or summer dress.

 For the skirt design of our dress, I made a girl sized version of Angela Clayton’s Fall Flower Fairy Dress that I saw on Pinterest.
 But, for the bodice, I needed a bit more help.